 Perched above one of the world’s most beautiful lakes surrounded by small indigenous villages and three majestic volcanoes.
-Casa Palopó is a a retreat of elegance and beautiful nature and features 15 rooms, suites and a three-bedroom villa, all named after the villages.
-Each room, suite and villa, evokes Guatemala’s rich Mayan heritage and all offering magnificent views of Lake Atitlán.
+Casa Palopó is a retreat of elegance and beautiful nature and features 15 rooms, suites, and a three-bedroom villa, all named after the villages.
+Each room, suite, and villa, evokes Guatemala’s rich Mayan heritage and all offering magnificent views of Lake Atitlán.

-Located in the main building and features a queen-seized bed.
+Located in the main building and features a queen-sized bed.
 A little less than 200 square feet of space.
-Decorated in rich colors of blues, yellows or reds and hand woven textiles and traditional furnishings.
+Decorated in rich colors of blues, yellows or reds and hand-woven textiles and traditional furnishings.
 Pool view.

-Over 200 square feet of space, this suite is located in the main building in the first level.
+Over 200 square feet of space, this suite is located in the main building on the first level.
 Featuring a double twin, queens seized or king-sized bed and traditional furnishings.
 Lake View.

-With views of the lake, the 280 square feet of space rooms feature sponged-painted sky blue walls, contemporary furnishings and local textiles.
+With views of the lake, the 280 square feet of spacious rooms feature sponged-painted sky blue walls, contemporary furnishings, and local textiles.

 Executive Chef Jonatan Gomez’s Guatemalan-inspired dishes are infused with an international twist featuring ingredients sourced from local farms around the lake.
 Guest can dine in the terrace or indoors.